Game 6 of the 1998 NBA Finals: Legacy

 Michael Jordan's game-winner to put the Bulls up 87–86 with 5.2 seconds left is remembered as one of the greatest plays in NBA history.
 In 2010, John Hollinger of ESPN ranked Jordan's last shot as a Bulls player fourth among 50 best single-game performances.
 The shot was recreated for the 2006 television ad "Second Generation".

 The officiating of this game continued to be discussed decades later.
 In 2008, Tim Buckley of the Deseret News (a daily newspaper published in Salt Lake City) wrote in a profile of Jazz coach Jerry Sloan that the calls involving Howard Eisley and Ron Harper "to this day continue to be discussed and debated by disgruntled Jazz faithful."
-AskMen.com ranked the no-call on Michael Jordan's last shot of this game sixth on a top-ten list of bad referee calls.

 Bryon Russell remarked in 2009: "Whether he pushed off or not, he was making that shot."
+John Stockton said Jordan did push off, but he would not have called it as an offensive foul.
+In The Last Dance documentary, Jordan shared his thoughts.
+"Everybody said I pushed off," Jordan told the documentary crew.
+"Bullshit.
+His energy was going that way.
+I didn't have to push him."